Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 Every "Add" will add the thing you are selecting to the root directory of the RED Brick program.

+Depending on the chosen language you have to upload different types of files:

+* For JavaScript, Perl, PHP, Python and Ruby you can upload the script files (e.g.: .js, .pl, .php, .py, .rb)
+* For Java, C# and Visual Basic .NET you have to upload already compiled files (e.g.: .jar, .class, .exe)
+* For C/C++ and Delphi/Lazarus you can upload crosscompiled executable or Makefile with source code (see the description in step below)

 Wizard Step 3: Language Specific Configuration
 ----------------------------------------------